 Make your Mark with Designer Liner

 Designer Liner is clay based and heavily pigmented.
 Use this versatile product to create fine detail with lines, dots, and letters.
-The metal writer tip allows for ultimate control to draw ultra-fine or bold lines, typography and intricate illustrations.
+The metal writer tip allows for ultimate control to draw ultra-fine lines, typography and intricate illustrations.
 Designer Liner is best when used under non-moving transparent or semi-transparent glazes.
 Fires cone 06 - cone 6.
 Certified AP Non-toxic and Food Safe.
 Available in a variety of essential colors.

 - 1.25 oz squeeze bottle (includes metal writing tip)

 - Remove the white cap then gently puncture plastic tip with the metal writer tip.

 - After placing the metal tip onto the bottle cap, push the included pin through the small ziptop bag and seal (this makes it easier to keep track of the pin).

 - Keep the pin in the metal writer tip when not in use.